ktd2054/Projects/SOC LAB/Readme.md

 #### Welcome to the SOC Project Experience

-Welcome to your first step into the world of Security Operations Centers (SOC)!
-This project is designed to give you a hands-on, beginner-friendly experience in understanding how real SOC teams operate.
+Welcome to my first step into the world of Security Operations Centers (SOC)!
+This project is a hands-on, beginner-friendly experience in understanding how real SOC teams operate.

 Through this project, you will explore: